phoenixframework/phoenix_live_view/guides/server/assigns-eex.md

 Instead use the `assign/2`, `assign/3`, `assign_new/3`, and `update/3`
 functions to compute it.
-Any assign defined or updated this way will be marked as changed, while other assigns like `@message` will still be tracked by LiveView.
+Any assign defined or updated this way will be marked as changed, while other assigns like `@title` will still be tracked by LiveView.

     assign(assigns, sum: assigns.x + assigns.y)